 Clinical research enables us to use innovative approaches to manage our patients with different types of liver disease.
 We study new investigational drugs and tools to find safer and the most effective treatments for patients with liver disease.
 We also design clinical studies to better understand the effects and affects of liver disease on people.
 We have numerous ongoing treatment trials on hepatitis B, C, autoimmune hepatitis, liver cancer, liver fibrosis and portal hypertension as well as some rarer liver diseases.

 Clinical trials are key for advancing medical knowledge and patient care.
 As an international well-known liver center, we collaborate with global industry organizations and health care institutions around the world (e.g., National Institutes of Health) as well as industry partners, in developing innovative treatment and care strategies for our patients.

 If you are interested to learn more about your eligibility for enrolment into clinical trials, please talk to your doctor.
 If you would like to find out more about ways to support our program, please ask our team members.

 VIRCAN project is a novel integrated health care delivery model to provide a comprehensive program of screening, treatment and care, research and education to patients with viral hepatitis, It is a structured academic-community partnership that will provide clients access from diagnosis to treatment to cure.

-VIRCAN is led by Dr. Harry Janssen.
 The official kickoff date of the project occurred on 28 July 2016.
 The ceremony along with the point-of-care testing took place at the Richmond Hill CareFirst Centre.
-There are 3 community clinic linkage set up within GTA.
+There are 3 community clinic linkages set up within GTA.
 Each clinic is staffed with a doctor and nurse.